Scalable solution to crossed random effects model with random slopes: Likelihood approaches for estimating all the parameters

 \subsection{Expectation Maximization Algorithm}

-One potential solution to simplify the maximum likelihood problem analytically is using the EM algorithm.
-In our setup, EM would treat the $\{a_i\}_{i=1}^{R}$ and $\{b_j\}_{j=1}^{C}$ as unobserved/missing quantities.
-In this case, the complete log-likelihood is given by
+One potential solution to simplify the maximum likelihood problem analytically is to use the EM algorithm.
+In our setup, EM would treat the $\{\bsa_i\}_{i=1}^{R}$ and $\{\bsb_j\}_{j=1}^{C}$ as unobserved/missing quantities.
+In this case, the complete log-likelihood is (ignoring constants)